A guide for helping the testers

 How is Agile Testing different from other testing methods?

-The technological world has various testing methods but here are some pointers that give the edge to Agile Testing:
+The technological world has various testing methods but here are some pointers that give the edge to agile aesting methodology:

 - Sprint Testing

-- Testing activities are at par with various other methodologies
+- Testing activities are on par with various other methodologies

 - Typical sprint task for the team